GongMathProba/GongMathProba.github.io/index.md

 ## Talks
 - An Introduction to First Passage Percolation (Zhongtai Securities Institute for Financial Studies, Shandong University.
 Oct.
 12th, 2020).
 - A polynomial-time approximation scheme for the maximal overlap of two independent Erdos-Renyi graph(Zhongtai Securities Institute for Financial Studies, Shandong University.
 Nov.
-7th, 2022)[Slides] <a href="GongMathProba.github.io/NOV_SDU.pdf" target="_blank">PDF.</a>
+7th, 2022)

 ## Papers
 - [A polynomial-time approximation scheme for the maximal overlap of two independent Erdös-Rényi graphs.](https://arxiv.org/abs/2210.07823)(with J.Ding and H.Du), submitted